irworkshop/accountability_datacleaning/state/mo/expends/docs/mo_expends_diary.md

 > header/column names; the results are downloaded into a comma-separated
 > value format only.

+Data update: Expenditures below the amount of \$100 are now filed separately and not itemized.
+So we only include data compiled from the report.

 ## Import

 We can import each file into R as a single data frame to be explored,